JohnGUnderwood/atlas-search-cli/README.md

 ## Installation

+This CLI is available in two variants: Python and Go.

+### Python Variant

 This project uses a `setup.py` file to make the CLI installable.
 This allows you to run the CLI from anywhere in your terminal using the `atlas-search` command.

 1. Clone the repository: